 We had the lucky opportunity to have a chat with Tyson Illingworth aka tyDi about the tour, his upcoming album ReDefined and the electronic dance music industry.

-Rob: Awesome!
-Well that clears that up. [both laugh] Now I know you are a busy man, so we will jump straight into it.
+Awesome!
+Well that clears that up.
+Now I know you are a busy man, so we will jump straight into it.

-Rob: Yeah I could see how 2011 would have a been a big year for you, things were starting to get pretty real.
+Yeah I can see how 2011 would have a been a big year for you, things were starting to get pretty real.